UNIVERSE-HPC/course-material/technology_and_tooling/testing/diagnosing_issues.md

 Add corresponding tests to check that the function raises the correct exception.
 You will find the Python function [`isinstance`](https://docs.python.org/3/library/functions.html#isinstance) useful here, as well as the Python exception [`TypeError`](https://docs.python.org/3/library/exceptions.html#TypeError).
-Once you are done, commit your new files, and push the new commits to your remote repository on GitHub.

 :::solution